Some useful tips for writing a research brief

-- Any other organisations involved in the project (e.g. advertising agency, branding or packaging company or consultant) if applicable
+- Any other organisations involved in the project (e.g. advertising agency, branding, packaging company or consultant).

-- A little about your target market who you market to
+- Background information about your customer and target market

 3. Target Customer

-Also specify if you are able to provide contact details (or whether you need the market research company to do this for you.
+- Specify if you are able to provide contact details (or whether you need the research agency to provide these).

-If there are any specific groups you want to avoid you should also include this in your brief.
+- Highlight if there are any specific segments or target groups you want to include or exclude

 5. Timescales & Outputs